sopmaq/portfolio-guacamole/_posts/2017-11-11-breathing.markdown

 ![Final prototype](/images/breathing/demo2.gif)

-### How can I design a digital interface that helps people take control of their anxiety?
+### How can I help people take control of their anxiety?

 ## Background
 I wanted to create something that helped people experiencing anxiety by making them aware of their physical symptoms, including their heart and respiratory rate.